hyunjunian/Poor-Charlie-s-Almanack/en.md

 - Always beware of inflation and interest rate exposures.
 - Avoid big mistakes; shun permanent capital loss.

-**Independence**: “Only in fairy tales are emperors told they are naked.”
+**Independence:** “Only in fairy tales are emperors told they are naked.”

 - Objectivity and rationality require independence of thought.
 - Remember that just because other people agree or disagree with you doesn’t make you right or wrong—the only thing that matters is the correctness of your analysis and judgment.
 - Mimicking the herd invites regression to the mean (merely average performance).

-**Preparation**: “The only way to win is to work, work, work, work, and hope to have a few insights.”
+**Preparation:** “The only way to win is to work, work, work, work, and hope to have a few insights.”

 - Develop into a lifelong self-learner through voracious reading; cultivate curiosity and strive to become a little wiser every day.
 - More important than the will to win is the will to prepare.
 - Develop fluency in mental models from the major academic disciplines.
 - If you want to get smart, the question you have to keep asking is “Why, why, why?”

-**Intellectual humility**: Acknowledging what you don’t know is the dawning of wisdom.
+**Intellectual humility:** Acknowledging what you don’t know is the dawning of wisdom.

 - Stay within a well-defined circle of competence.
 - Identify and reconcile disconfirming evidence.
 - Resist the craving for false precision, false certainties, etc.
 - Above all, never fool yourself, and remember that you are the easiest person to fool.

-**Analytic rigor**: Use of the scientific method and effective checklists minimizes errors and omissions.
+**Analytic rigor:** Use of the scientific method and effective checklists minimizes errors and omissions.

 - Determine value apart from price, progress apart from activity, wealth apart from size.
 - It is better to remember the obvious than to grasp the esoteric.